atom/atom/docs/publishing-a-package.md

 This guide will show you how to publish a package or theme to the [atom.io][atomio] package registry.

-Publishing a package allows other people to install it and use it in Atom.
+Publishing a package allows other people to install it and use it in Atomg.
 It is a great way to share what you've made and get feedback and contributions from others.

-This guide assumes your package's name is `my-package` but you should pick a better name.
+This guide assumes your package's name is `my-package` and but you should pick a better name.

 ### Install apm